YanShtein/YanShtein/README.md

 My coding journey began when I took a Python-For-Everybody course offered by Coursera.

 The course was very challenging for me as I never actually written code before.
-The course also introduced frond end languages such as CSS, HTML & a bit of JS.
+The course also introduced front end languages such as CSS, HTML & a bit of JS.
 By the end of this course, I knew I want to continue this journey by finishing Django course, which is a python based web framework.

 Finishing Django, I decided to take the front end path, mastering JS, CSS, & HTML.